 Efforts to educate Pennsylvania drivers in safe driving techniques will be approached proactively through our local schools.
 The Institute for Rural Health and Safety (IRHS) at the Indiana University of Pennsylvania (IUP) is the only institute of higher education in Pennsylvania that teaches driver's education.
 They will be assessing the existing forms of driver's education within our schools and developing complementary guidance for our CTSP's to deliver to our public schools.
 This guidance will enhance existing driver's education by expanding the curriculum to focus on the reinforcement of visual scanning, attention maintenance, and speed management.
 This project began in FFY 2019 with a 2-year agreement.
-The IRHS experienced a delayed start so this project will be extended for FFY 2021 to complete the project and to continue to enhance their updated driver's education curriculum to address this new generation of drivers.
+The IRHS experienced a delayed start so this project was extended for FFY 2021 and FFY 2022 to complete the project and to continue to enhance their updated driver's education curriculum to address this new generation of drivers.

 Also, under the umbrella of education, is a new effort for Pennsylvania that offers a new choice for individuals that have accumulated 6 points (or more) on his or her driver's license.
 As a result of a hearing, the Driver Safety Examiner would be able to recommend driver improvement school.
 Pennsylvania's Department of Transportation's Bureau of Driver Licensing (BDL) will develop this school as an option for these individuals.
 This will give the violators a third option to undergoing an examination or a driver's license suspension.
 This project was delayed in FFY 2020 and then halted due to restrictions of the national pandemic in spring of 2020.
-This project will, therefore, be continued for another year in FFY 2021.
+Due to this delay, the project was continued in FFY 2021 and will be completed in FFY 2022 as the project finalizes the implementation of the school.

-Fiscal Performance measure name Target End Target Target Year Year Period Value 2021 Complete Projects to Enhance Driver Education in Pennsylvania 2021 Annual 2.00
+Fiscal Performance measure name Target Target Target Year End Year Period Value 2022 Complete Projects to Enhance Driver Education in Pennsylvania 2022 Annual 2

-Countermeasure Strategy

 Diversion and Plea Agreement Restrictions; Traffic Violator School

 Educational and Outreach Programs